vandydata/peakScout/aws/README.md

 or restart instance.

-## Export docker image to file and upload to S3
+## EXTREME WORKAROUND - Export docker image to file and upload to S3

 ```sh
 # On your local machine